Haruma-VN/Tre/README.md

 This tool is licensed under the GNU License.
 If you want to use Tre, you are free to do so as long as your program has the same license as Tre and its source code is open on GitHub.

 ## Acknowledgements
+- Special thanks to [TwinStar](https://github.com/twinkles-twinstar) for his tool, this tool was based on his tool.
+- Special thanks to [YingFengTingYu (迎风听雨)](https://github.com/YingFengTingYu) for his source code, many functions are based on his tool.
-Special thanks to [Nineteendo](https://github.com/Nineteendo) for his help with implementation and grammar.
+- Special thanks to [Nineteendo](https://github.com/Nineteendo) for his help with implementation and grammar.

 **Happy Modding!**